bastengao/whats-wrong/README.md

 # Whats::Wrong
-Override error pages for Rails
+Overriding Rails default static error pages for your locale.

 ## Usage
 How to use my plugin.